ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-3.md

     error: command '/usr/bin/clang' failed with exit code 1
 ```

-I'm honestly still not quite sure what's wrong.
+I honestly still have no idea what's wrong.

 Anyway since I was like an hour or more into build errors, I just decided to call it done
 and fall back to the basic testing that was already working.[^12] I triggered the last
 workflow run of the day, downloaded the artifacts, tested one of them locally to make sure
-nothing was on fire, and pushed 'em to PyPI and that's how release 22.1.0 was born on
+nothing was on fire, and pushed 'em to PyPI and that's how release 22.1.0 was born 🎉.
-PyPI.

-The core team chat was quite lively for the next while to say the least, after all we just
+The core team chat was quite lively for the next hour to say the least, after all we just
 finished a major milestone!
-Also yeah we *may* have done a lot of publicizing for this
+Also yeah, we *may* have done a lot of publicizing for this
-release which is why this was everywhere for a while :wink:
+release which is why it was everywhere for a while :wink:

 ### Post release calm

-To be honest I haven't seen anyone really comment on the fact Black is now compiled with
+To be honest I haven't really seen anyone comment on the fact Black is now compiled with
-mypyc yet short this one [mini blog post][that-one-post-about-black-mypyc] ... which is
+mypyc yet short of this one [mini blog post][that-one-post-about-black-mypyc] ... which is
 both disappointing since I spent so much time on this effort, but also calming since
 usually buzz is sparked by bugs and whatnot.

 Having mentioned bugs and crashes, so far we've received two reports,
 [one bug probably from mypyc and an unintentional restriction on Black's unofficial APIs][not-too-many-fires-so-far].

-Although version 22.1.0 still unintentionally broke quite a few integrations though they
+Although version 22.1.0 still unintentionally broke quite a few integrations, though they
 weren't mypyc related.
 Turns out lots of people depend on `black.files.find_project_root`
-returning a Path!
-I've seen at least five issues / PRs on GitHub fixing crashes related to
+returning a `pathlib.Path` and nothing else!
+I've seen at least five issues / PRs on
-our change making it return a tuple instead.
+GitHub fixing crashes related to our change making it return a tuple instead.

 For this reason we, the core team, want to [define a stable API (GH-779)][gh-779] soon.
 I
 can't promise anything as Black's development is volunteer-based, but if you were curious